emeb/MIDIVerb_RE/README.md

 A Verilog HDL (hardware description language) implementation of the MIDIVerb has been built and tested in several different FPGA platforms.
 Source code for that is provided in the `verilog` directory.
 Note that it relies on a ROM dump in Verilog hex format in the file `u51.hex`.

+## SPICE

+SPICE models of the MIDIVerb input and output analog filters are provided in the `spice` directory.

 ## Newer Versions

 After the original MIDIVerb there were other versions produced: